 Trust and reputation can be impossible to regain if you are a small startup.
 Therefore, in this article, we will explore the best practices and strategies you can implement to minimize online threats and empower your ecommerce security.

 While ecommerce businesses share a few similarities with the traditional businesses, they do differ from them in some respects.
-As an ecommerce businessman, you only get one shot at getting your ecommerce security right because if your online business loses sensitive information to security breaches, you will definitely lose a large number of potential customers.
+As an ecommerce businessman, you only get one shot at getting your ecommerce security right because if your online business loses sensitive information due to the security threats of ecommerce, you will definitely lose a large number of potential customers.

 For obvious reasons, customers would not want to shop from an online store which runs at the risk of losing their valuable details like banking credentials.
 Unless you are an ecommerce giant you might never be able to bounce back.
 Ecommerce businesses don’t get the luxury of second chances, and thus, the damage is irreparable.
 Henceforth, it’s better to play the right cards from the beginning.

 Common Ecommerce Security Threats & Issues

 There are quite a few threats you need to protect your online store from.
 Common examples of security threats include hacking, misuse of personal data, monetary theft, phishing attacks, unprotected provision of services, and credit card frauds.
 Let’s touch on a few common ones that often plague online businesses.

 i.
 Financial Frauds